GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 It is clear that Get-Content is taking too long.
 But how can it be slow?
 The answer we ~~copied~~ read had over hundred upvotes, was over a decade old, and was viewed at least 70k times.
 It also had a comment explaining `Get-Content` sends the pipes the lines one by one.

-Let's at least check if that is true.
-A program that reads the first ten lines of the file should output instantly.
+Let's check if at least that is true.
+A program that reads only the first ten lines of the file should output instantly.
 Here's a sample:

 ```python
 accumulated_input = ""